History of Hawaii: ʻUmi-a-Līloa

-ʻUmi-a-Līloa was a ruling aliʻi ai moku (district high chief of Hawai'i).
+ʻUmi-a-Līloa was a ruling aliʻi ai moku (district high chief of Hawaiʻi).
 He became chief after his half brother's death and was considered a just ruler, religious and the first to unite most of the Hawaii Island.
 The legend of ʻUmi-a-Līloa is one of Hawaii's most popular hero sagas.

 ʻUmi's wife was Princess Piʻikea, daughter of Piʻilani.
-They had one son, Kumalae and one daughter, Aihākōkō.
+They had one son, Kumalae, and one daughter, Aihākōkō.

 Līloa told Akahi that, if she were to have a male child, she should present the boy to him along with royal tokens he gave her as gifts, to prove her boy was the son of the king.
 Akahi hid the tokens from her husband and later gave birth to a son.
 At the age of 15 or 16, his stepfather was punishing the boy when his mother intervened and told the man not to touch him because the boy was his lord and chief.
 She uncovered the tokens to present to her husband to prove the high treason he would have committed.
-Akahi gave her son the royal malo and lei niho palaoa given to her by 'Umi's biological father.
+Akahi gave her son the royal malo and lei niho palaoa given to her by ʻUmi's biological father.
 Only high chiefs wore these items.
-She sent 'Umi to Waipiʻo Valley to present himself to the king as his son.
+She sent ʻUmi to Waipiʻo Valley to present himself to the king as his son.

 Līloa's palace was guarded and attended by several Kahuna.
 The entire enclosure was sacred.
-Entering without permission carried the death penalty.
-'Umi entered the enclosure with attendants afraid to stop someone wearing the royal insignia and walked straight to Līloa's sleeping quarters, waking him there.
-When Līloa asked who he was, he said "It is I, 'Umi your son".
+Entering without permission carried the death penalty. ʻUmi entered the enclosure with attendants afraid to stop someone wearing the royal insignia and walked straight to Līloa's sleeping quarters, waking him there.
+When Līloa asked who he was, he said "It is I, ʻUmi your son".
 He then placed tokens at his father's feet and Līloa proclaimed him to be his son.
-After learning of 'Umi, Hākau became upset.
-Līloa assured his first born that he would be king after his death and that his brother would serve him.
-'Umi was brought to court on an equal footing with Hākau.
-'Umi found great favor from his father, increasing Hākau's dislike.
+After learning of ʻUmi, Hākau became upset.
+Līloa assured his first born that he would be king after his death and that his brother would serve him. ʻUmi was brought to court on an equal footing with Hākau. ʻUmi found great favor from his father, increasing Hākau's dislike.

-In exile, 'Umi took wives and began building forces and followers.
+In exile, ʻUmi took wives and began building forces and followers.
 Chiefs began to see him as of the highest chiefly nature from signs they observed.
 He gave food to people and became known for caring for all.

-After Hākau's death the other aliʻi claimed their districts for themselves.
-'Umi took the advice of the two priests by marrying many women of high noble rank, including his half sister Kapukini and the daughter of the ruler of Hilo, where he had been given sanctuary during Hākau's reign.
-Eventually 'Umi conquered the entire island.
+After Hākau's death the other aliʻi claimed their districts for themselves. ʻUmi took the advice of the two priests by marrying many women of high noble rank, including his half sister Kapukini and the daughter of the ruler of Hilo, where he had been given sanctuary during Hākau's reign.
+Eventually ʻUmi conquered the entire island.

-After unifying the island of Hawaii, 'Umi was faithful to those who had supported him, and allowed his three most faithful companions, and the two Kahuna who had aided him, to help him govern.
+After unifying the island of Hawaii, ʻUmi was faithful to those who had supported him, and allowed his three most faithful companions, and the two Kahuna who had aided him, to help him govern.